Donald Trump and fascism: Dehumanization against political opponents and minorities

 The comments were compared to comments made by Nazi politician Wilhelm Kube in February 1933 in a Nazi propaganda publication where he stated, "The Jews, like vermin, form a line from Potsdamerplatz until Anhalter Bahnhof ...
 The only way to smoke out the vermin is to expel them."
-They were also compared to Oswald Mosley's British fascists referring to Jews as "rats and vermin from the gutters of Whitechapel" and a 1934 Hitler interview where he stated, "I have the right to remove millions of an inferior race that breeds like vermin!"
-French translator of Mein Kampf Olivier Mannoni also argued that the term "root out" was very similar to the term "ausrotten" used by Nazis, which also meant "to exterminate".
+They were also compared to the British Union of Fascists, who referred to Jews as "rats and vermin from the gutters of Whitechapel," and a 1934 interview with Hitler where he stated, "I have the right to remove millions of an inferior race that breeds like vermin!"
+French translator of Mein Kampf Olivier Mannoni also argued that the term "root out" was very similar to the term "ausrotten" used by Nazis, which also meant "to exterminate."

-Responding to critics, Trump's campaign later said that "their sad, miserable existence will be crushed when President Trump returns to the White House", which was also criticized for echoing the rhetoric of authoritarian leaders, along with Trump's statement that, "the threat from outside forces is far less sinister, dangerous and grave than the threat from within.
+Responding to critics, Trump's campaign later said that "their sad, miserable existence will be crushed when President Trump returns to the White House," which was also criticized for echoing the rhetoric of authoritarian leaders, along with Trump's statement that "the threat from outside forces is far less sinister, dangerous, and grave than the threat from within."
 Our threat is from within."
-According to The New York Times, scholars are undecided about whether Trump's more fascist-sounding language is to antagonize the left, an evolution in his beliefs, or the "dropping of a veil".
-When a reporter asked Trump in 2015 about how his proposed national registry of Muslims would differ from Nazi Germany's persecution of Jews, Trump responded, "you tell me."
+According to The New York Times, scholars are undecided about whether Trump's more fascist-sounding language is to antagonize the left, an evolution in his beliefs, or the "dropping of a veil."
+When a reporter asked Trump in 2015 about how his proposed national registry of Muslims would differ from Nazi Germany's persecution of Jews, Trump responded, "You tell me."